In photography, focal length is the distance in mm between the sensor and the point at which light rays converge to form an image.

 How wide is “Too Wide”?
 One thing to keep in mind with ultra wide-angle lenses is that they can introduce distortion into your images.
 It can seem especially pronounced if you’re shooting straight lines.

 Trying to determine the right lens for your shot can be overwhelming if you don’t know what you’re looking for.
 So let’s break it down.

 The focal length of a lens determines the magnification and angle of view.
 The larger the number, the greater the magnification and narrower the angle of view.

-A long focal length lens (more than 100mm) makes objects appear smaller in size and closer to the camera than they actually are.
-A wide angle lens (less that 35mm) has a narrow field of view, making objects appear larger in size and farther away than they actually are.
+A long focal length lens (more than 100mm) makes objects appear smaller and closer to the camera than they actually are.
+A wide-angle lens (less than 35mm) has a narrow field of view, making objects appear larger and farther away than they actually are.